Barbados Weekly Nightlife Guide

 It’s back to St. Lawrence Gap for all the action tonight with the hot spots, some of them offering back-in-time night, playing all the great sounds of the 1970’s disco fever.

 Locations that keep the Saturday night active inspiring.
 Lime Bar (in Holetown), Tiki Bar, Tapas, and Blakey’s Bar and Restaurant on the Boardwalk all add to the diversity of what goes on in Barbados nightly and especially on a Saturday night.

 Traditionally, a quieter night on the party scene compared to other nights, but you can head up to Surfer’s Bay where they serve an Italian Buffet and have a live guitarist.
-There are several visitors and locals looking to end off the weekend in this popular hangout.
+Visitors and locals are looking to end the weekend in this popular hangout.